Mulukulum/Energy-FL/Design/Data Interpreter.md

 # Interpretation

-There needs to be code to generate graphs from the raw data
+There needs to be code to generate graphs and stuff from parsed data.

+Various metrics have to be interpreted